-Childcare will be available for Sunday worship services from 9:45 a.m. to 1 p.m.
+Childcare will be available for Sunday worship services from 9:45 a.m. to 1 p.m. for infants and children ages 6 weeks to 4 years old.
 There is an air purifier in the nursery, and the caregivers are vaccinated.

 After-service conversation may be in the courtyard or in the Community Room.
 The Community Room has a powerful HEPA/UV air purifier.
-Masks and social distancing are optional in the Community Room and outdoors.
+Masks and social distancing are required in the Community Room; social distancing is required outdoors.
 For outdoor seating, you are also welcome to bring your own chair or blanket from home, or bring chairs from the Community Room and sit outside on the concrete.
 We are not yet serving food or drinks but you are welcome to bring your own.

 If you are attending on Zoom, the Zoom host will invite you to stay for conversation after the service.

 If you test positive for Covid-19 after attending a worship service in person, please notify email@example.com immediately so that the other people who attended that service can be informed.